Jackie Salloum

-Jacqueline Reem Salloum is an artist and filmmaker of Palestinian and Syrian descent.
+Jacqueline Reem Salloum is an American artist and filmmaker of Palestinian and Syrian descent.
 Her multi-media based artwork focuses on documenting histories and memories of people, including her family, that have been fragmented by displacement and exile.
 Salloum’s film work includes experimental video pieces like Planet of the Arabs, which screened at the Sundance Film Festival.
 She directed the award winning feature documentary on the Palestinian Hip Hop scene, Slingshot Hip Hop, which premiered at the Sundance film festival.
 Salloum’s art and video work have been exhibited in solo and group shows in the US and internationally including, Mori Art Museum, Japan; Reina Sofia, Spain; Museum of Contemporary Art Taipei, Taiwan; Institute of Contemporary Arts, London; Palazzo Papesse Centre for Contemporary Art, Sienna, Italy, Wallspace Gallery, New York and Void Gallery, Ireland as well as film festivals; IDFA, New Directors New Films, Tiff kids, DoxBox Syria and Beirut International Film Festival.